Coat of arms of Lithuania: Lithuanian language

 In the 17th century, in his Polish–Latin–Lithuanian dictionary, Konstantinas Sirvydas translated the Polish word Pogonia—in the sense of a person doing the chasing—into Lithuanian as Waykitoias, and in the sense of the act of chasing as Waykimas.
-In modern Lithuanian orthography, Waykimas is rendered as Vaikymas, and today it is considered the earliest known Lithuanian-language name for the coat of arms of Lithuania.
+In modern Lithuanian orthography, Waykimas is rendered as Vaikymas, and today it is sometimes proposed as the earliest known Lithuanian-language name for the coat of arms of Lithuania.
 In the multilingual poetry collection Universitas lingvarum magno Palaemonii orbis et urbis hospiti, published by Vilnius University in 1729, the Lithuanian coat of arms is referred to in Lithuanian as the "Horse of Palemon" (Zyrge Palemona).
 Waykimas was also used into the 19th century, together with another Lithuanian name – Pagaunia.

 In 1884, Mikalojus Akelaitis referred to the coat of arms of Lithuania itself as Vytis in the Aušra newspaper.
 The name quickly gained popularity and was eventually adopted as the official term in the independent Republic of Lithuania.
 Originally used in the first person singular dative case as Vytimi, by the 1930s the form Vyčiu had become standard in the same grammatical case.